Low-carbon economy

 Examples for methods to transition towards a low-carbon economy: Concentrated solar power with molten salt heat storage in Spain; wind energy in South Africa; electrified public transport in Singapore; and renewable energy sources, especially solar photovoltaic and wind, are providing an increasing share of electricity production.

-A low-carbon economy (LCE) is an economy which absorbs as much greenhouse gas as it emits.
+A low-carbon economy is an economy which absorbs as much greenhouse gas as it emits.
 Greenhouse gas (GHG) emissions due to human activity are the dominant cause of observed climate change since the mid-20th century.
 There are many proven approaches for moving to a low-carbon economy, such as encouraging renewable energy transition, energy conservation, and electrification of transportation (e.g. electric vehicles).
 An example are zero-carbon cities.

 Shifting from high-carbon economies to low-carbon economies on a global scale could bring substantial benefits for all countries.
 It would also contribute to climate change mitigation.

 Definition and terminology

 There are many synonyms or similar terms in use for low-carbon economy which stress different aspects of the concept, for example: green economy, sustainable economy, carbon-neutral economy, low-emissions economy, climate-friendly economy, decarbonised economy.

 The term carbon in low-carbon economy is short hand for all greenhouse gases.

 The UK Office for National Statistics published the following definition in 2017: "The low carbon economy is defined as economic activities that deliver goods and services that generate significantly lower emissions of greenhouse gases; predominantly carbon dioxide."